sousarmb/flows/README.md

 - `Logger` use to log events in the application log
 - `Observers` access to the observers kernel, use to manually register subjects and observer classes,  trigger observation.

 Facades are available in the `Flows\Facades` namespace and allow access to the actual services, not proxies.
-The actual services can also be type hinted in the task constructor.
+The actual services can also be type hinted in the process/task constructors.

 ### Gate, process and task observability
 Gates, processes and tasks are observed automatically (no need to write code for this) when registered in the `subject-observer.php` configuration file.